 This module is triggered externally via the appropriate channel by any pair of "make" switch contacts.
-Either continuous pips or a series of 10 pips may be triggered depending on the connections.
-The 10 seconds duration of pips may be triggered by momentary or permanent switch contacts.
+Either continuous pips or a series of up to 10 pips or a continuous tone or tone burst may be triggered depending on the connections and jumper settings.
+The pip group or tone burst may be triggered by momentary or permanent switch contacts.
 Triggering takes place at a very low current level and the cable may be of any length and of very light duty twin conductor type.
-The frequency of oscillation may be adjusted by the trimmer resistor on the module, using a very small screwdriver blade.
+The PITCH of the tonemay be adjusted by the trimmer on the module, using a very small screwdriver blade.
 DO NOT force this control.

-Pin 1 trigger for continuous pips
+Pin 1 trigger for continuous pips or uninterrupted tone